 Cross-experiment analysis

-To get a better estimation of the effect in the current study, we combined the data of our 6 experiments and from 2 studies from another study (Hu, Lan, Macrae, & Sui, in Prep).
+To get a better estimation of the effect in the current study, we combined the data of our 11 experiments and from 2 experiment from another study (Hu, Lan, Macrae, & Sui, in Prep).

 First, we conducted repeated measure ANOVAs for the psychological distance across all experiment, to check the validity of psychological distance.
 We predicted that the distance between self and good person should be the shortest, while self and bad-person would show longest distance.